GSI-HPC/openssh-container-login/README.md

 `SINGULARITY_CONTAINER=none`    | No container is launched, effective login into the host environment `SINGULARITY_CONTAINER=menu`    | Present the user a selection menu with a list of container specified in `SSHD_CONTAINER_MENU`

-_Note that `ssh-config` provides the default configuration from Vagrant to connect with SSH to the box.
-This file is generated in the Development section above._

 Users need to make sure to **propagate the `SINGULARITY_CONTAINER` environment variable to the server** using the `SendEnv` configuration option (From the